Recognition of Seifert fibered spaces with boundary is in NP: Recognising circle bundles over surfaces with boundary is in NP

 When $M$ is $K\ttimes I$, by Lemma~\ref{lemma:oneessentialannulus} there is a fundamental normal essential annulus, which (as discussed in the proof of Proposition~\ref{prop:verticalannulicollectionhandlestructure}) is either horizontal and cuts $M$ into two solid tori, or is vertical and cuts it into one solid torus.
-Either way we can use Corollary~\ref{corr:cutalongsurfacestriangulation} to construct a triangulation of its complement that is of polynomial size in $|\mathcal{T}|$, and by Lemma~\ref{lemma:solidtorusdata} there is a fundamental normal essential disc in each component of this new triangulation.
+Either way we can use Lemma~\ref{lemma:cutalongsurfacestriangulation} to construct a triangulation of its complement that is of polynomial size in $\norm{\mathcal{T}}$, and by Lemma~\ref{lemma:solidtorusdata} there is a fundamental normal essential disc in each component of this new triangulation.

-In the general case, by Corollary~\ref{corr:verticalannulicollectiontriangulation} there is a collection of vertical essential annuli $C$ in $\mathcal{T}$, of total weight at most $c_T^{|\mathcal{T}|^2}$, whose complement is a single solid torus.
-By Corollary~\ref{corr:cutalongsurfacestriangulation} we can construct a triangulation of their complement, recording the boundary of $C$, that is of size at most polynomial in $|\mathcal{T}|$.
+In the general case, by Corollary~\ref{corr:verticalannulicollectiontriangulation} there is a collection of vertical essential annuli $C$ in $\mathcal{T}$, of total edge weight at most $c_T^{\norm{\mathcal{T}}^2}$, whose complement is a single solid torus.
+By Lemma~\ref{lemma:cutalongsurfacestriangulation} we can construct a triangulation of their complement, recording the boundary of $C$, that is of size at most polynomial in $\norm{\mathcal{T}}$.
 By Lemma~\ref{lemma:solidtorusdata} there is a fundamental normal essential disc in this new triangulation.
-By Proposition~\ref{prop:fundamentalhorizontalsurface} there is a fundamental section in $M$. \end{claimproof}
+By Proposition~\ref{prop:fundamentalhorizontalsurface} there is a fundamental section in $M$ whose normal vector is a bitstring whose size is bounded by a polynomial in $\norm{\mathcal{T}}$ (by Lemma~\ref{lemma:triangulationfundamentalsurfacebound}). \end{claimproof}

 \begin{claim} The homeomorphism type of $M$ can be verified in polynomial time. \end{claim}

 \begin{claimproof} Check that $M$ has boundary; that is, that some face of the triangulation is not identified with any other.
 Check that the given orientations of the tetrahedra are compatible, and thus certify that $M$ is orientable.